ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Capabilities

-1. Input validity proof verification.
-The Leader can forge proofs and collude with a malicious Client to trick Aggregators into aggregating invalid inputs.
-     * This capability is no stronger than any Aggregator's ability to forge validity proof in collusion with a malicious Client.
-1. Relaying messages between Aggregators.
-The Leader can compromise availability by dropping messages.
-     * This capability is no stronger than any Aggregator's ability to refuse to emit aggregate shares.
 1. Shrinking the anonymity set.
-The Leader instructs Aggregators to construct output parts and so could request aggregations over few inputs.
+The Leader instructs aggregators to construct output parts and so could request aggregations over few inputs.

-#### Mitigations

-1. Aggregators enforce agreed upon minimum aggregation thresholds to prevent deanonymizing.
-1. If Aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.

-### Collector

-#### Capabilities

-1. Advertising shared configuration parameters (e.g., minimum thresholds for aggregations, joint randomness, arithmetic circuits).
-1. Collectors may trivially defeat availability by discarding aggregate shares submitted by Aggregators.
-1. Known input injection.
-Collectors may collude with Clients to send known input to the Aggregators, allowing Collectors to shrink the effective anonymity set by subtracting the known inputs from the final output.
-Sybil attacks {{Dou02}} could be used to amplify this capability.

-#### Mitigations

-1. Aggregators should refuse shared parameters that are trivially insecure (i.e., aggregation threshold of 1 contribution).
+   1. This capability is particularly strong in the case of fixed-size queries ({{fixed-size-query}}), because in that setting, the Leader is responsible for assigning reports to batches and so can craft batches to target certain contributions.
+   * This is mitigated by choosing a sufficient minimum batch size for the task.
-1. If Aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.
+   * If Aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.
+1. Relaying messages between Helper and Collector in the collect sub-protocol.
+   These messages are not authenticated, meaning the leader can:
+   1. Send collect parameters to the Helper that do not reflect the parameters chosen by the Collector
+   1. Discard the aggregate share computed by the Helper and then fabricate aggregate shares that combine into an arbitrary aggregate result
+   * These are attacks on robustness, which we already assume to hold only if both Aggregators are honest, putting these malicious-Leader attacks out of scope.

+[[OPEN ISSUE: Should we have authentication in either direction between the Helper and the Collector? #155]]

 ### Aggregator collusion